2015–16 Ukrainian Premier League

-The 2015–16 Ukrainian Premier League season is the 25th top-level football competitions since the fall of the Soviet Union and the eighth since the establishment of the Ukrainian Premier League.
+The 2015–16 Ukrainian Premier League season was the 25th top-level football competitions since the fall of the Soviet Union and the eighth since the establishment of the Ukrainian Premier League.
 Because of sponsorship the league changed its title for 2015–16 season to League Parimatch.
-The competition commenced on 17 July when Metalurh Zaporizhya hosted Zorya Luhansk in Zaporizhzhia.
+The competition commenced on 17 July when Metalurh Zaporizhzhia hosted Zorya Luhansk in Zaporizhzhia.
 The first sixteen rounds were played before the winter break which began 6 December 2015; the competition resumed on 5 March 2016.
 The season concluded on 15 May 2016.
-Dynamo Kyiv are the defending champions.
+Dynamo Kyiv were the defending champions.

-With the continuation of the Ukrainian crisis in the oblasts of Donetsk and Luhansk, the league remained at 14 teams after being cut from 16 in the 2013–14 season.
+With the continuation of the war in Donbas, the league remained at 14 teams after being cut from 16 in the 2013–14 season.

 Format

 It was confirmed that the championship would be played using a standard double round-robin tournament system.
 The last team would be relegated and would be replaced by the champion of the 2015–16 Ukrainian First League.
 In the event of a decision being made to expand the league to 16 teams next season, the last team will play a play-off game with a team that takes the third place of the 2015–16 Ukrainian First League, while the champion and runner-up would be promoted.